ExplainableML/eml_website/content/team/zeynep-akata.md

 order: 1
 link: zeynep-akata
 linkedin: https://www.linkedin.com/in/zeynep-akata-36182045/
-address: Office 40-30/A24, Maria von Linden Straße 6
+address: 128b / 56, Helmholtz Munich and 01.11.37, TUM CIT, Garching
 twitter: zeynepakata
-phone: (+49) 172 231412 1231
+phone: (+49) --
-mail: zeynep.akata (at) uni-tuebingen.de
+mail: zeynep.akata (at) helmholtz-munich.de, tum.de
 cv: "/team/CV_ZeynepAKATA_Sept23.pdf"
 profile: # hello
 ---

 # Profile
-Zeynep Akata is a professor of Computer Science (W3) within the Cluster of Excellence Machine Learning at the University of Tübingen.
-After completing her PhD at the INRIA Rhone Alpes with Prof Cordelia Schmid (2014), she worked as a post-doctoral researcher at the Max Planck Institute for Informatics with Prof Bernt Schiele (2014-17) and at University of California Berkeley with Prof Trevor Darrell (2016-17).
-Before moving to Tübingen in October 2019, she was an assistant professor at the University of Amsterdam with Prof Max Welling (2017-19).
-She received a Lise-Meitner Award for Excellent Women in Computer Science from Max Planck Society in 2014, a young scientist honour from the Werner-von-Siemens-Ring foundation in 2019, an ERC-2019 Starting Grant from the European Commission, The DAGM German Pattern Recognition Award in 2021 and The ECVA Young Researcher Award in 2022.
+Zeynep Akata is a Liesel Beckmann Distinguished professor of Computer Science at Technical University of Munich and the director of the Institute for Explainable Machine Learning at Helmholtz Munich.
+After completing her PhD at the INRIA Rhone Alpes with Prof Cordelia Schmid (2014), she worked as a post-doctoral researcher at the Max Planck Institute for Informatics with Prof Bernt Schiele (2014-17) and at University of California Berkeley with Prof Trevor Darrell (2016-17) and as an assistant professor at the University of Amsterdam with Prof Max Welling (2017-19).
+Before moving to Munich in 2024, she was a professor of computer science (W3) within the Cluster of Excellence Machine Learning at the University of Tübingen.
+She received a Lise-Meitner Award for Excellent Women in Computer Science from Max Planck Society in 2014, a young scientist honour from the Werner-von-Siemens-Ring foundation in 2019, an ERC-2019 Starting Grant from the European Commission, The DAGM German Pattern Recognition Award in 2021, The ECVA Young Researcher Award in 2022 and the Alfried Krupp Award in 2023.
 Her research interests include multimodal learning and explainable AI.

 ## Experience
+- Professor of Computer Science, Technical University of Munich, 2024 - Now
+- Director of Institute for Explainable Machine Learning, Helmholtz Munich, 2024 - Now
-- Professor of Computer Science, University of Tübingen, 2019 – Now
+- Professor of Computer Science, University of Tübingen, 2019 – 2023
+- Senior Researcher at Max Planck Institute for Intelligent Systems, 2020-2023
-- Senior Researcher at Max Planck Institute for Informatics, 2017 – Now
+- Senior Group Leader at Max Planck Institute for Informatics, 2017 – 2023
 - Assistant Professor at University of Amsterdam, 2017 – 2019
-- Visiting Researcher at UC Berkeley, 2016-2017
+- Post Doctoral Researcher at UC Berkeley, 2016-2017
 - Post Doctoral Researcher at Max Planck Institute for Informatics, 2014-2017

 ## Education